beatrizsmerino/vue-gh-pages/README-v1.md

 ## 🎯 Description

-This version runs the `deploy.sh` file using the npm `deploy` script declared in the `package.json` file.
+This version runs the `deploy-v1.sh` file using the npm `deploy:v1` script declared in the `package.json` file.

 It does not require the installation of additional npm packages to work.

-The process consists of pushing manually (only when we execute the `npm run deploy` command in the terminal) the updates from the `master` branch to the `gh-pages` branch of a `git` repository uploaded to GitHub.
+The process consists of pushing manually (only when we execute the `npm run deploy:v1` command in the terminal) the updates from the `master` branch to the `gh-pages` branch of a `git` repository uploaded to GitHub.

 During the execution process you can see in the terminal what files it builds and where it publishes them.

 To use it you need to customize some data.
 Change the `<USER_NAME>` and `<REPO_NAME>` variables in the files to your user name of GitHub account and repository name:

 1. In the `vue.config.js` file you need to modify the repository name in the `pathPublic` property.
-2. In the `deploy.sh` file you need to modify the user name and repository name in the path of the `git` command.
+2. In the `deploy-v1.sh` file you need to modify the user name and repository name in the path of the `git` command.

 ## ⚙️ How it works